-- Cenpatico – GA Medicaid
+- Peach State/Cenpatico – GA Medicaid

 Paying For Mental Health Care

 Each insurance provider and Medicaid coverage varies by state and/or plan.
 It’s best to consult with your provider to fully understand the coverage availabilities for mental health treatment.
 Each provider will typically outline their coverage availabilities on their website.
 If their mental health coverage is not outlined clearly or you do not fully understand the coverage, we recommend calling and speaking to a representative.
-On the back of your card there should be a number for behavioral health or mental health benefits that you may call.
+On the back of your card, there should be a number for behavioral health or mental health benefits that you may call.
 Our staff members are happy to assist with coverage questions as well.

-Prior to an admission to any of our levels of care our Admissions Staff will check your benefits and determine what your responsibility is in terms of the percentage of coverage that the insurance will cover and what is your copayment, also your deductibles and how much of that you have met with other prior services or hospitalizations.
+Prior to admission to any of our levels of care, our Admissions Staff will check your benefits and determine what your responsibility is in terms of the percentage of coverage that the insurance will cover and what is your copayment, also your deductibles and how much of that you have met with other prior services or hospitalizations.
 To the best of our ability Admissions with pull together your financial responsibility with copays and deductibles and go over those with you.
 This financial responsibility on your part is due prior to services or mental health treatment is provided.

 Understanding Health Insurance & What to Expect From Insurance Providers

 If your insurer authorizes admission to Residential or Partial Hospitalization (Day Program), they will specify the number of days they will initially approve.
-Generally they authorize a short period of time initially, which prompts a clinical review shortly after admission so that the insurance company’s care manager can obtain information about our assessment of the patient’s condition and the patient’s initial response to treatment.
+Generally, they authorize a short period of time initially, which prompts a clinical review shortly after admission so that the insurance company’s care manager can obtain information about our assessment of the patient’s condition and the patient’s initial response to treatment.
 For Partial Hospitalization Programs (PHP) or Day Programs, insurers may authorize an initial period of 1-3 days.
 For Residential Treatment, insurers often grant 5-7 days, sometimes more, sometimes fewer.
 At the end of this initial period, Hillside, Inc. will review the patient’s progress with the insurer.
 This is called “concurrent review” and is completed by our Utilization Management Department.